sJohnsonStoever/redditPostArchiver/README.md

     sudo pip install pyyaml
     sudo pip install arrow

-If you want to run the subreddit database script, you must also install:
+If you want to run the subreddit database script, you must also install apsw, peewee, urlextract, and tqdm:

     sudo pip install apsw
     sudo pip install peewee